 Since recovering from drug addiction is not an overnight process, dependency is often the first step for patients to acknowledge and learn to live with without compromising their health.
 Prescribing SUBOXONE as part of an addiction treatment allows a patient to live with the physical dependence to opioids rather than having their opioid addiction take over their ability to function.

-If you or a loved one is suffering from opioid addiction, Brightside Clinic is ready to help with the recovery process every step of the way.
+If you or a loved one is suffering from opioid addiction, BRIGHTSIDE Clinic is ready to help with the recovery process every step of the way with medically-assisted treatment and counseling.
 Their individualized addiction treatment takes into account one’s health, medical history, and even their location to determine the best course of action for each patient.
-With a number of programs available, Brightside Clinic makes it their mission to provide accessible treatment that’s inclusive to anyone who wants to overcome their addiction.
-For more information, call the Northbrook location at (224) 205-7866, the Tinley Park location at (708) 292-0044, or visit the website.

 BRIGHTSIDE Clinic makes it their mission to provide accessible treatment that’s inclusive to anyone who wants to overcome their addiction.
 For more information, call the Northbrook location at (224) 205-7866, the Tinley Park location at (708) 292-0044, or the North Aurora location at (630-405-5899).